studioarmix/backplate/README.md

 The `id` passed as the a parameter of the class instance's various response methods e.g. `get(self, id)`, `post(self, id)` etc. and for nested routes is passed as parameters in parent to leaf order.

 ##### `children?: array<tuple> = []`
-An array of child endpoints generated with `backbone.endpoint()`, to allow for nesting url structures, e.g. `/items/:id/attachments`.
+An array of child endpoints generated with `backplate.endpoint()`, to allow for nesting url structures, e.g. `/items/:id/attachments`.

 ##### `child_type?: string = 'int'`
 A reference to the type of argument to expect from, of either `int` or `string`.